4.9 rating based on 350+ reviews

 As taught in the Strategic Procurement Leadership Program / ★★★★★ 4.9 rating

-• A strategic sourcing process is an approach used to align their business objectives and purchasing strategy.
+• A strategic sourcing process is a structured way for businesses to align their purchasing decisions with overall business goals.

-• Strategic sourcing helps companies find the best value and consolidate their purchasing power to get it.
+• Strategic sourcing helps companies find the best value from suppliers while using their buying power more effectively.

 strategic-sourcing-process